safwannaqi/RepData_PeerAssessment1/PA1_template.md

 The values of mean and median computed here do differ from the ones computed for the data with missing values.
 Both mean and median are higher for the imputed data.
 More interestingly, both mean and median are now equal.

-###Activity patterns between weekdays and weekends
+###Are there differences in activity patterns between weekdays and weekends?

 Creating a  factor variable to identify weekday/weekends using the `dplyr` package